 Athens is very pedestrian-friendly.
 Though most other historic monuments can easily be reached by foot and more often, clustered in walkable distances, a representative instance is the Archaeological Promenade.
 It starts at the Acropolis and continues onto all of Athens’ major archaeological sites.

 For more efficiency, the subway/metro system runs to most places.
 A 24-hour ticket for unlimited travel at ~$5 may be a suitable option for short-term visitors, while a single ticket costs ~$2 and multi-day tourist ticket~$22.
 Additionally, a tourist ticket grants you an airport round-trip, is good on all public transportation for 3 days.

 Extra concerns – Traveling as a woman, or with a child

-Especially as a tourist central, petty crimes are rife.
+Especially as a tourist center, petty crimes are rife.
 Most of them are pickpockets you can ward off with basic precautionary measures and vigilance.
-The same logic applies for traveling as a woman.
+The same logic applies to traveling as a woman.
 Just like you know to be especially on your guard in Athens, simply be extra aware and careful as a woman – no particulars outside the commonsensical steps of prevention.
-If you feel overwhelmed think that even if you are a target it doesn’t take mucho to get criminals off your back (most of them will give up on you easily at slight hints of defense).
+If you feel overwhelmed think that even if you are a target it doesn’t take much to get criminals off your back (most of them will give up on you easily at slight hints of defense).
 As for children – since they naturally are unlikely targets of petty crimes, there’s no need to worry.
 Besides, Athens is an all-around family-friendly destination.

 Oftentimes, researching doesn’t suffice to relieve us of the emotional discomfort in advance to visiting foreign places.
 That’s where Talk Travel App comes to your rescue.
-By connecting a pool of travel experts to be at your service, we unlock greater potential for you to learn from your travels.
+By connecting a pool of travel experts to be at your service, we unlock the greater potential for you to learn from your travels.